PARIS, FRANCE // JULY, 2019

 One could say it’s your curiosity, but I’d like to think that it’s synchronicity that you’ve landed here on this page.

 I’ll start by saying that I’m not perfect, nor do I try to be.
 Thanks to my parents, I believe that anything and everything in life is possible.
 If you can visualize it, you can manifest it.
 So then, I have dreams of speaking six languages by the time I’m 60 years old (I'm currently learning my fourth).
 Skateboarding through rush hour traffic in San Francisco is dangerous, but very fun.
 I have far too many questions in life than I have answers.
 However, the process of finding the answer is what makes life interesting.
 I’m Left-Handed, therefore I’m never right (bad dad joke).
 Laugh at yourself as much as possible.
 I try to learn from my ‘mistakes’ otherwise I will repeat them, usually it takes me a dozen or so times to figure it out, I’m human.
-I find negative space in a painting is most often very positive.
+I find negative space in a painting very positive.
 Sharing information, and being supportive of other peoples dreams are extremely important to me.
 Humility, empathy, acceptance, and patience are attractive characteristics I find in people.
 Dream BIG, and never limit your imagination.
-Be careful what you wish for because you will get it.
+Be careful what you wish for because you will get it (seriously!)
 The only limits are the ones that you put on yourself.
 LSD is fun.
 Give out as many compliments as you can, after all, they are free!
-Never regret anything that made you smile.
+Never regret anything that made you smile. ohhh yeah, remember to breath in through the nose, and out through the mouth.